 The Society contributes to a defined contribution scheme for eligible staff, including Executive Directors, who may elect to receive this contribution as a pension allowance.
 Only basic salary is pensionable.
-The pension contribution rates for Executive Directors, or payments in lieu, are aligned with those available to the workforce.
+The pension contribution rates for Executive Directors are aligned with those available to the workforce.
 Pension consequences and associated costs of basic salary increases, particularly for Directors close to retirement, are carefully considered when compared with workforce arrangements.